-Our story begins with Chucky's origin, as we see serial killer Charles Lee Ray (Brad Douriff) on the run from Officer Mike Norris (Chris Sarandon).
+Chucky's origin story begins as we see serial killer Charles Lee Ray (Brad Douriff) on the run from Officer Mike Norris (Chris Sarandon).
 He seeks shelter in a toy store, but Norris manages to give him a good bullet wound.
-In desperation, and through the means of voodoo magic, Charles transfers his soul into a Good Guy doll - a fictional toy doll taking on the properties of "My Buddy" and largely inspired by the Cabbage Patch Kid craze of the early 80s.
-Playing on this craze, we eventually meet single mother, Karen Barclay (Catherine Hicks) and her son, Andy (Alex Vincent), who's about to celebrate his sixth birthday.
-Of course, he wants nothing but a Good Guy doll, causing his mother to buy one on the black market.
+In desperation, and through the means of voodoo magic, Charles transfers his soul into a "Good Guy" doll - a fictional toy doll taking on the properties of "My Buddy" and largely inspired by the Cabbage Patch Kid craze of the early 80s.
+Enter single mother, Karen Barclay (Catherine Hicks) and her son, Andy (Alex Vincent).
+About to celebrate his sixth birthday, Andy wants a Good Guy doll.
+But being that they're super hard to come across, his mother has to buy one on the black market.

 Soon enough, we learn that this is the same doll possessed by Charles Lee Ray.
 He now goes by "Chucky", under the guise of the doll and is out to get revenge on anyone who has "wronged" him, using Andy to transport him to where he needs to go, as well as a patsy for his crimes.
 Eventually, however, Chucky learns that he'll soon need a new body, or else his soul will end up trapped inside the doll forever.
 The body in question, however, just so happens to be Andy - and thus, the hero/villain relationship of this particular long-running horror franchise is born.
 But, as usual, with the first in a horror franchise, the first one has a particular draw to it as being far creepier than most of the others.